uo-datasci-specialization/c4-pred_modeling/README.md

 This is the fourth course in a five course *data science in educational research* specialization.
 Statistical learning is a field that ties together statistical theory and practice with the methods of machine learning that have emerged in the last several decades.
 The primary goal of these methods is to create models capable of prediction.

 # Student Learning Objectives
-By the end of this course, students should be able to:

 By the end of this course students will be able to

 - Describe the framework of statistical learning (i.e. supervised vs. unsupervised learning) and map a data analytical question to a location in this framework.